 By leveraging an agile marketing framework, businesses can adapt their strategies quickly and efficiently to changing market dynamics and customer demands.

-Moreover, by incorporating agile practices into their marketing strategies, businesses can save money by reducing the need for significant upfront investments and eliminating waste throughout the marketing process, making it a win-win situation for both the company and its customers.
+Moreover, by incorporating agile practices into their marketing strategies, businesses can save money by reducing the need for significant upfront investments and eliminating waste throughout the marketing process, making it a win-win situation for the company and its customers.

 What Is Agile Marketing?